Skip to main content

 The part-time format matters because I want to test classroom learning against my current management role instead of stepping away from live decisions.

-You do not need a perfect ten-year plan.
-You do need a believable short-term direction.
-A reader should understand where you want to go after graduation and why the move makes sense from your current base.
+You don’t need a perfect ten-year plan, but you should have a believable short-term direction.
+The reader should understand where you want to go after graduation and why this step makes sense based on your current experience.

 See an example